 When I started using this method it was a total game-changer.
-Now I always have the meat ready a few hours before guests want to eat, and that leaves me free to work on sides or to socialize and drink a few beers.
+Now I always have the meat ready a few hours before guests want to eat, and that leaves me free to work on sides or to socialize and drink a few beers (or smoked cocktails!)

 Option 2: Use the Texas Crutch